-The WHOOP band can store up to three days worth of data before it starts overwriting the oldest entries.
+The WHOOP band can store up to two weeks (used to be three days) worth of data before it starts overwriting the oldest entries.
 However, every time the band establishes a Bluetooth connection with your smartphone, it uploads all its data to the application, which in turn sends it to the cloud.

-You certainly can, without having to worry about airplane mode.
+You certainly can, and without having to worry about airplane mode.
 As it turns out, the whole “electronic devices can negatively influence a plane’s navigational systems” was a big old lie.
-Wi-Fi and Bluetooth operate on an entirely different frequency than the critical systems of an airplane.
+Wi-fi and Bluetooth operate on an entirely different frequency than the critical systems of an airplane.

 Proper positioning of the strap is crucial for the accuracy of the signal the sensors receive.
 If the strap is too loose or too tight, the sensors will either receive a lot of “noise” or no signal at all.

 WHOOP recommends positioning the strap on your dominant hand, about one inch from your wrist bone.
 The strap should be tight enough so that it’s difficult to stick your pinky between the strap and your wrist.

 If you’re having issues with your strap — especially if you were an early adopter of WHOOP 3.0 — you might have a defective unit.